Achieving Distributed MIMO Performance with Repeater-Assisted Cellular Massive MIMO

 \subsection{Single-antenna repeaters}

-Repeaters are generally defined as nodes that only amplify the received signals, and do not perform any processing beyond the physical layer for the signal to be retransmitted.
-In a single-antenna repeater, the same antenna is used simultaneously for reception and transmission; see Fig.~\ref{fig:all_repeater_arch}a.
-This antenna is connected to an \ac{AIC} that forwards the received signal to a \ac{LNA}.
-The \ac{LNA} may be followed by additional amplifying stages before finally being fed to a \ac{PA} to generate the signal to be transmitted.
-The \ac{AIC} forwards the \ac{PA} output signal to the antenna, while providing a high level of isolation between the \ac{PA} and the \ac{LNA}.
-Note that ``single-antenna'' here refers to an antenna that is shared with both the input and the output of the chain of amplifiers.
-Clearly the physical implementation of the antenna is not restricted to a single \emph{physical} antenna, it could for example, be an antenna array with beamforming capabilities.
+Repeaters only amplify the received signals, without performing any processing.
+In a \emph{single-antenna repeater}, the same antenna is used simultaneously for reception and transmission and is shared between the input and output of the amplifier chain; see 1) in Fig.~\ref{fig:all_repeater_arch}.
+This antenna is connected to an \ac{AIC} that forwards the received signal to a \ac{LNA}, which in turn forwards the signal to a \ac{PA} that generates the transmit signal.
+The \ac{AIC} also forwards the \ac{PA} output to the antenna.
+Note that the physical implementation of the antenna is not restricted to a single \emph{physical} antenna, it could be an antenna array with beamforming capabilities.

-The level of \ac{PA}-to-antenna and antenna-to-\ac{LNA} loss as well as \ac{PA}-to-\ac{LNA} isolation are important parameters of the \ac{AIC}.
-The \ac{PA}-to-\ac{LNA} isolation dictates the maximum gain of the repeater, as the gain must be lower than the isolation to avoid the repeater self-oscillating.
-The antenna-to-\ac{LNA} loss adds to the \ac{NF} of the repeater and the \ac{PA}-to-antenna loss reduces the power of the transmitted signal.
+Important \ac{AIC} parameters are the level of \ac{PA}-to-antenna and antenna-to-\ac{LNA} losses, and the \ac{PA}-to-\ac{LNA} isolation.
+The latter dictates the maximum gain of the repeater: the gain must be lower than the isolation to avoid self-oscillation.
+The antenna-to-\ac{LNA} loss adds to the repeater's \ac{NF} and the \ac{PA}-to-antenna loss reduces the transmit power.

-The \ac{AIC} may be implemented either as a circulator or as an electrical-balance duplexer. \ac{PA}-to-\ac{LNA} isolation in the range of 20--50 dB has been reported, with the highest levels only achieved with a relative bandwidth of up to 10\% \cite{Chen2021}.
-Thus, assuming an isolation of 50 dB, the single-antenna repeater may only allow for a gain up to some 40 dB (assuming a 10 dB margin to avoid self-oscillation).
-The \ac{PA}-to-antenna loss introduced by the \ac{AIC} is in most cases within 2--4~dB for the sub-6 GHz range, respectively and the \ac{NF} contribution is within 2.5--6~dB \cite{Chen2021}.
+The \ac{AIC} may be implemented as a circulator or as an electrical-balance duplexer. \ac{PA}-to-\ac{LNA} isolations of 20--50 dB have been reported, with the highest levels only achieved with a relative bandwidth of up to 10\% \cite{Chen2021}.
+Assuming a 50~dB isolation, the single-antenna repeater may only allow for a gain up to some 40 dB (assuming a 10 dB margin to avoid self-oscillation).
+The \ac{PA}-to-antenna loss introduced by the \ac{AIC} is in most cases within 2--4~dB for the sub-6 GHz range and the \ac{NF} contribution is within 2.5--6~dB \cite{Chen2021}.

-While the single-antenna repeater has limited gain potential, it is recognized that it intrinsically supports reciprocity-based communication as any signal, irrespective of origin, will undergo the same processing.